Ramgath/hk_racing_project/docs/master-plan.md

 ---

 ## Phase 1: Data Collection and Storage
-*(This phase focuses on acquiring all necessary raw data and establishing initial storage.)*

-### 1.1.
-Data Sources
-* **Primary Source**: Hong Kong Jockey Club (HKJC) official website.
-* **Data Types**: Racecards (upcoming races), race results (historical), horse details, trackwork records, stewards' reports, etc.
-* **Historical Data Consideration**: An initial dataset was acquired from a third-party vendor (pre-December 2023) with known minor inconsistencies.
-Data from December 2023 onwards is to be scraped directly.
-The project will prioritize direct scraping for ongoing data integrity.

-### 1.2.
-Data Acquisition Methodology
-* **Primary Method**: Web scraping using Python libraries (e.g., Beautiful Soup, potentially Playwright/Selenium if needed for dynamic content) executed in Google Colab or local scripts.
-* **API Limitations**: HKJC does not offer a public API for comprehensive race data, necessitating web scraping.
-* **Scope per Session**: Scraping will likely be batched (e.g., per race day) to manage load and avoid detection.
-* **Maintenance**: Scraping scripts will require ongoing maintenance due to potential HKJC website changes.

-### 1.3.
-Preliminary Data Formatting (Post-Scraping)
-* **Environment**: Google Colab or local Python scripts.
-* **Objective**: Ensure consistency, accuracy, and control over data format before storage.
-Includes data type enforcement, string manipulation, and basic structural validation.
-* **Rationale**: Python scripts provide reproducibility and can handle complex logic more robustly than manual formatting or simple spreadsheet functions.

-### 1.4.
-Data Storage Strategy
-* **Raw Data Storage**: Initially, scraped data might be stored in flat files (JSON, CSV) in Google Cloud Storage or locally.
-* **Structured Data Storage**: Google BigQuery will serve as the primary data warehouse for cleansed and structured data.
-    * **Schema Definition**: A detailed data dictionary (see Appendix A) will define table structures and field types in BigQuery.
-* **Intermediary Storage (Original Plan)**: Google Sheets was considered as an editable central repository before loading to BigQuery.
-This may be revised for a more direct GCS/local files to BigQuery pipeline.
-* **Partitioning**: For BigQuery tables, partitioning (e.g., by race date/year) will be considered if data volume grows significantly, to optimize query performance and costs.
-Not planned initially given projected data sizes.
-* **Update Frequency**: New race data will be collected and processed typically twice weekly, aligned with the HKJC racing calendar.
-The process will be automated as much as possible.
+Revised 2025-05-11

+**Objective:** To acquire all relevant raw and processed historical data from 2008 onwards and establish a structured and robust initial storage solution in Google BigQuery.
+This phase focuses on ingesting previously processed data and setting up the capability to collect ongoing race data.

+**1. Data Sources:**

+* **Primary Historical Processed Data (2008 - November 2023):**
+    * **Source:** User-provided Google Sheets from a 3rd party source.
+This data has undergone previous processing and error correction by the user.
+    * **Content:** Includes race results, race cards, race details, and horse register information.
+    * **Period:** From 2008 (coinciding with GPS tracking implementation) up to November 2023.
+* **Primary Ongoing Raw Data (December 2023 onwards):**
+    * **Source:** Hong Kong Jockey Club (HKJC) official website (`https://racing.hkjc.com/`).
+    * **Content:** Racecards (for upcoming races), race results (historical, post-race), horse details, trackwork records, stewards' reports, and any other relevant data available.
+    * **Period:** From December 2023 onwards.

+**2. Historical Data Consideration (Pre-2008):**

+* Data prior to 2008, while available in CSV format, has been deemed **out of scope** for this project.
+* **Rationale for Exclusion:**
+    * Significant data quality issues (error-prone, missing values for critical fields like win odds, horse weights, and HKJC ratings).
+    * Absence of sectional timings and less accurate overall finish times.
+    * Fundamental differences in track configurations (e.g., false rail positions) before the consistent GPS tracking system was implemented in 2008.
+    * Lack of advanced timing systems (e.g., precision to two decimal places for finish and sectional times).
+* Focusing on data from 2008 onwards ensures higher quality, consistency, and relevance to current racing conditions.

+**3. Data Acquisition Methodology:**

+* **Processed Historical Data (Google Sheets):**
+    * **Method:** Python scripts utilizing libraries such as `gspread` and `pandas` to read data directly from the user's Google Sheets.
+    * **Environment:** Local Python environment or Google Colab.
+* **Ongoing Raw Data (HKJC Website):**
+    * **Primary Method:** Web scraping using Python libraries (e.g., `requests`, `Beautiful Soup`, and potentially `Playwright` or `Selenium` if dynamic content rendering is a significant factor).
+    * **Environment:** Scripts will be developed locally or in Google Colab and designed for potential future deployment in an automated environment (e.g., Google Cloud Functions).
+    * **API Limitations:** The HKJC does not offer a public API, necessitating web scraping.
+    * **Scope per Session:** Scraping will be batched, likely per race day or specific data types (e.g., all results for a given day, all upcoming racecards).
+    * **Race Calendar:** The `src/ingestion/race_calendar.py` script, which reads race meeting dates from a Google Sheet, will be utilized to guide the scraping schedule for race-specific data.
+    * **Maintenance:** To ensure the scraping scripts continue to function correctly despite potential modifications to the HKJC website, they will need consistent oversight and upkeep.
+Health status updates for the scraping system will be generated and recorded in `phase-01-collection.md`.

+**4. Preliminary Data Formatting (Post-Scraping - for HKJC Data):**

+* **Environment:** Python scripts (local or Colab).
+* **Objective:** For newly scraped data, perform initial transformations to ensure basic consistency before storage in the raw BigQuery dataset.
+This includes:
+    * Data type enforcement (e.g., converting strings to numbers or dates where appropriate).
+    * Basic string manipulation (trimming whitespace, standardizing case for certain fields).
+    * Structural validation to ensure essential fields are present.
+* **Rationale:** Python scripts provide reproducibility, version control, and robust error handling for these initial formatting steps.

+**5. Data Storage Strategy:**

+* **Primary Data Warehouse:** Google BigQuery.
+* **BigQuery Datasets:**
+    * **`hk_racing_dataset` (Main Dataset):**
+        * **Purpose:** To store the processed historical data (2008 - November 2023) from Google Sheets.
+This dataset will also serve as the target for fully cleansed, integrated, and modeled analytical data in later phases.
+        * **Schema:** Tables (`results`, `racecard`, `race_details`, `horse_register`) will adhere to the structures defined by the user (see Appendix A: Data Dictionary, based on `BQ_TABLES - bq tables.csv`).
+    * **`hk_racing_scraped_raw` (Staging/Raw Dataset):**
+        * **Purpose:** To store the raw data collected from the HKJC website (December 2023 onwards) after preliminary formatting.
+        * **Schema:** Table structures in this dataset will initially mirror the scraped data structure closely.
+Data will be transformed and loaded into the main `hk_racing_dataset` during Phase 2 (Cleansing and Preprocessing).
+* **Data Ingestion Pipeline:**
+    * **Sheets to BigQuery:** Python scripts will read from Google Sheets and load data directly into the corresponding tables in `hk_racing_dataset`.
+    * **HKJC Scrapes to BigQuery:** Python scraping scripts will perform preliminary formatting and then load data directly into tables within `hk_racing_scraped_raw`.
+Temporary local file storage (e.g., JSON, CSV) or GCS may be used as an intermediate step during the scraping and loading process if beneficial for batching or error handling.
+* **Configuration:** GCP project ID, BigQuery dataset IDs, and other relevant parameters will be managed via `config/config.yaml` and accessed using `src/common/config_loader.py`.
+* **Update Frequency:** New race data from HKJC will be collected and processed typically twice weekly, aligned with the HKJC racing calendar.
+Automation of this collection is a future goal (Phase 4).

 ---